What is the Role for the ACTG Precautionary and Prohibited Medications Database?

 - Identify the important medications that must be avoided during the screening process as well as after the subject is enrolled.

 - Identify the precautionary medications that should be monitored closely in subjects entering the protocol or after the subject is receiving the study treatment.

 - Access recent drug interaction data that has been presented at HIV research conferences but are not published yet.

 Investigators may use the "Search" box on the top right hand corner or the "Search" hyperlink across the top bar.
 In the "Search" Box please type in a medication name to obtain a list of associated prohibited or precautionary medications.
 A glossary is included as keyword reference for users.

-What is the Mechanism that is used to create the ACTG Drug Interactions Database?
+What is the Mechanism that is used to create the ACTG Precautionary and Prohibited Medications Database?

-Expert Review Panel: These panel members are established HIV researchers with expertise in clinical pharmacology and drug interactions.
+Editorial Panel: These panel members are established HIV researchers with expertise in clinical pharmacology and drug interactions.
 Using an online mechanism, similar to most journal review websites, the summaries are reviewed and either accepted or submitted for editing.
-After approval the abstract summary is then available to the Editorial Board.
+After approval the abstract summary is then available to the Database Manager.

-Editorial Board Members: The Editorial Board members review the abstract for completeness and comments by the expert panel members.
-The summary is the submitted to the database for access by investigators through the report feature of the website.
+Database Manager: The Database Manager reviews the summary for completeness and comments by the expert panel members.
+The summary is then published on the database for access by investigators through the report feature of the website.